wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 == Description ==

-**Share Buttons by GetSocial.io** is a WordPress plugin for all your social media needs.
+**Share Buttons by GetSocial.io** is a WordPress all in one toolkit to help you grow your shares, traffic and conversions.
 Track social shares and see how much traffic & conversions each post generated.
 Optimize your SEO and increase social shares with GetSocial.
 It is a freemium plugin so there are some free apps and some paid apps.

 **ANNOUNCEMENT:** Our newest app (Follow Buttons) and our new powerful social analytics module are coming very soon!